-3.3.2 Fire hydrants and dry rising mains
+3.2 Fire hydrants and dry rising mains

-- a.
-Inspection, maintenance and testing of fire hydrants shall be carried out at least once a year by E&D. E&D shall also ensure that all isolating valves for the systems are kept locked in an "open" position. - b.
-Dry rising mains inlets, landing valves, drain valves, door hinges and locking arrangements to the inlet and landing valve boxes shall be inspected every six months.
+- 3.2.1 Inspection, maintenance and testing of fire hydrants shall be carried out at least once a year by E&MP.
+E&MP shall also ensure that all isolating valves for the systems are kept locked in an "open" position. - 3.2.2 Dry rising mains inlets, landing valves, drain valves, door hinges and locking arrangements to the inlet and landing valve boxes shall be inspected every six months.
 Special attention should be given to all valves, spindles, glands and washers to ensure that they are in satisfactory conditions so that all equipment continues to be ready for immediate use.
-Wet tests shall be carried out annually when the mains should also be checked for leaks.

-3.3.3 Automatic fire sprinkler systems

-- a.
-Periodic testing of automatic fire sprinkler systems shall be carried out on a weekly, quarterly, annually, and three-yearly basis. - i.
-Weekly tests.
-The following checks and tests should be made every week. - Check water level and automatic refilling facilities of all water storage tanks in the system. - Check that all stop valves are secured in the open or closed position as appropriate.
-Particular attention shall be given to the main control valve, drain valve and test valve. - Check and record the pressure at the installation gauge and water supply gauge and ensure that normal water pressure is being maintained. - Check for the correct operation of the water alarm gong. - Start all pumping units, by operating the test valve in a manner which will simulate the conditions and check correct cut-in pressure, pump gland operation, both local and remote 'pump run' alarms, and pump priming water.
+Wet tests shall be carried out annually when the mains should also be checked for leaks. - 3.3 Automatic fire sprinkler systems - 3.3.1 Periodic testing of automatic fire sprinkler systems shall be carried out on a weekly, quarterly, annually, and three-yearly basis. - (a) Weekly tests.
+The following checks and tests should be made every week. - (i) Check water level and automatic refilling facilities of all water storage tanks in the system. - (ii) Check that all stop valves are secured in the open or closed position as appropriate.
+Particular attention shall be given to the main control valve, drain valve and test valve. - (iii) Check and record the pressure at the installation gauge and water supply gauge and ensure that normal water pressure is being maintained. - (iv) Check for the correct operation of the water alarm gong. - (v) Start all pumping units, by operating the test valve in a manner which will simulate the conditions and check correct cut-in pressure, pump gland operation, both local and remote 'pump run' alarms, and pump priming water.
 (Note: On electric motor driven pumps, check the phase failure alarm and check that there is no excessive vibration or noise.
 Pump shall be fully operational within 30 seconds).
 For compression-ignition engine driven pumps, run pumps for not less than 10 minutes and check the following items: